microsoft/AzureStackHCIJumpstart/README.md

         2. `BaseVHDX` This is a VHDX with a Windows OS image installed

     b.
-You can use existing VMs rather than create your own however you still need to provide either the `ServerISO` or the `BaseVHDX` file path.
+You can experiment using existing VMs rather than having the lab create them however you still need to provide either the `ServerISO` or the `BaseVHDX` file path.
 Instructions for using your own VMs are out of scope.

 3. Run `Initialize-AzureStackHCILabOrchestration`

 ## Additional (but not required) configuration

-1. Open ****.\AzureStackHCIJumpstart\AzureStackHCIJumpstart.psm1****
+1. Open **.\AzureStackHCIJumpstart\AzureStackHCIJumpstart.psm1**

 2. In the `Get-AzureStackHCILabConfig` function, edit the desired properties